 CMS Energy in Focus

-Based in Jackson, CMS Energy (CMS) is in the Utilities sector, and so far this year, shares have seen a price change of 0.32%.
-The energy company is currently shelling out a dividend of $0.82 per share, with a dividend yield of 2.59%.
-This compares to the Utility - Electric Power industry's yield of 3.38% and the S&P 500's yield of 1.71%.
+CMS Energy (CMS) is headquartered in Jackson, and is in the Utilities sector.
+The stock has seen a price change of -1.21% since the start of the year.
+The energy company is currently shelling out a dividend of $0.44 per share, with a dividend yield of 2.89%.
+This compares to the Utility - Electric Power industry's yield of 3.26% and the S&P 500's yield of 1.34%.

-Taking a look at the company's dividend growth, its current annualized dividend of $1.63 is up 6.5% from last year.
-Over the last 5 years, CMS Energy has increased its dividend 5 times on a year-over-year basis for an average annual increase of 7.32%.
+Taking a look at the company's dividend growth, its current annualized dividend of $1.74 is up 6.7% from last year.
+Over the last 5 years, CMS Energy has increased its dividend 5 times on a year-over-year basis for an average annual increase of 7.18%.
 Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-CMS Energy's current payout ratio is 59%.
-This means it paid out 59% of its trailing 12-month EPS as dividend.
+CMS Energy's current payout ratio is 57%, meaning it paid out 57% of its trailing 12-month EPS as dividend.

-Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
 Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-With that in mind, CMS presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).
+With that in mind, CMS is a compelling investment opportunity.
+Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).